MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/financial/dimensions-overview.md

     ![financial dimensions for odata](media/financial-dimensions-odata.png).

-3. Compile the project, and then synchronize it with the database.
+3. Compile the project, and then synchronize it with the database. [!NOTE] You must keep the extension name "DimensionIntegration" for the project to work properly.

     ![8](media/8-300x260.png)